-Class participation through discussion is an integral part of this online course, although it is typically less formal than other work submitted throughout the course.
-Participation is defined as active engagement in a discussion or other online activity.
-To provide a structure for balanced participation and allow you to maximize the benefit of the discussion boards, it is recommended that you follow these guidelines: 1) Post your responses to discussion questions in the first three days of the school week (Monday through Wednesday).
-2) Post three or more thoughtful and topic-relevant comments to responses made by classmates during the last four days of the school week (Thursday through Sunday).
-3) Respond to any questions that your instructor or peers have regarding your original post by the end of the school week.
+Class participation through discussion activities is an integral part of this course.
+To provide a structure for balanced participation and allow students to maximize the benefit of the discussion activities, it is required to follow these guidelines: 1) Post responses to discussion questions in the first three days of the school week (Monday through Wednesday in online classes; various days in mixed-mode classes).
+2) Post at least four or more thoughtful and topic-relevant comments to responses made by classmates over at least three different days of the school week.
+3) Respond to any questions that the instructor has regarding students' original post by the end of the school week.
+Additionally, students are expected to attend and participate in all classroom sessions and course activities conducted during those sessions.
+Instructors will provide detailed grading criteria for in-class attendance and participation in classroom-based activities.
+The following is the grading criteria for online discussion board activities.